 Every year, you will build up a pension at a rate of 1/49th of the amount of pensionable pay (and assumed pensionable pay) you received in that scheme year if you are in the main section of the scheme (or half this rate of build up for any period you have elected to be in the 50/50 section of the scheme).
 If during the scheme year you had been on leave on reduced contractual pay or no pay due to sickness or injury, or had been on relevant child related leave or reserve forces service leave then, for the period of that leave, your pension is based on your assumed pensionable pay (other than during any part of relevant child related leave where the pensionable pay you received was higher than your assumed pensionable pay).
 The amount of pension built up during the scheme year is then added to your pension account and revalued at the end of each scheme year so your pension keeps up with the cost of living.

 If you joined the LGPS before 1 April 2014, your benefits for membership before 1 April 2014 were built up in the final salary scheme and are calculated differently using your membership built up to 31 March 2014 and your final year's pay.
+On 1 April 2014 the LGPS changed from a final salary scheme to a career average scheme.

-The examples below show how benefits based on membership in the LGPS built up after 31 March 2014 are worked out.
+The examples below show how benefits based on membership in the LGPS built-up after 31 March 2014 are worked out.

-If you are nearing retirement and you were a member of the scheme before 1 April 2014 there is an additional protection in place to ensure that you will get a pension at least equal to that which you would have received in the scheme had it not changed on 1 April 2014.
-This protection is known as the underpin.
+If you were paying into the LGPS on 31 March 2012 and were within 10 years of age 65 at 1 April 2012, you may qualify for an additional protection called the underpin.
+If you are covered by the underpin, you will get a pension at least equal to that which you would have received in the scheme had it not changed on 1 April 2014.

-The underpin applies to you if you were:

-an active member on 31 March 2012, and

-you are within 10 years of your protected Normal Pension Age on 1 April 2012, and

-you haven’t had a continuous break in active membership of a public service pension scheme of more than 5 years (after 31 March 2012), and

-you've not drawn any benefits in the LGPS before protected Normal Pension Age, and

-you leave with an immediate entitlement to benefits.

-The underpin will not apply to you if you elect to opt out of the scheme before your protected Normal Pension Age or you wish to draw benefits from an age where you would have required employer consent to do so under the pre 1 April 2014 scheme (normally before age 60) or you leave the scheme with a deferred benefit and, at the date of leaving, you would have required your employer’s consent to take payment of those benefits under the 1 April 2014 scheme (normally before age 60).
+The underpin can also apply if you were an active member of another public service pension scheme on 31 March 2012 (and within 10 years of age 65 on 1 April 2012) if you subsequently join the LGPS and transfer your pension benefits from the other public service pension scheme in to the new LGPS scheme.

 If you are covered by the underpin a calculation will be performed at the date you cease to contribute to the Scheme, or at your protected Normal Pension Age if earlier, to check that the pension you have built up (or, if you have been in the 50/50 section of the scheme at any time, the pension you would have built up had you always been in the main section of the scheme) is at least equal to that which you would have received had the scheme not changed on 1 April 2014.
 If it isn’t, the difference will be added into your pension account when you draw your benefits.

+More information on the underpin is available www.lgpsmember.org/more/underpin.php

 What pensionable pay is used to work out the pension I build up after 31 March 2014?